Krupam-Patel/heston-pricer/README.md

 ## Main Python Components

+### Calibration Functions (in `heston_calibration.py`)

+The main calibration routines for fitting Heston model parameters to market option data.

+- Use market implied volatilities (from a volatility surface) and convert them to prices via the Black–Scholes formula.
+- Fit the Heston parameters (`kappa`, `theta`, `xi`, `rho`, `v0`) by minimizing the squared difference between market prices and Heston model prices produced by the Carr–Madan FFT method.
+- Automatically check the Feller condition for variance process positivity and flag violations.
+- Provide detailed output about the calibration process, including estimated parameters, objective value (error), and price differences.

+#### Key Methods / Functions

+- `calibrate(heston_model, df_surf, S0, r, T, q, ...)`:
+  Fits model parameters to market data for a given maturity slice using least-squares minimization.

+- `bs_call_price(...)`:
+  Computes Black–Scholes call prices used to convert implied volatilities into option prices.

+- `get_vol_slice(...)`:
+  Extracts and interpolates implied volatilities for a given maturity from a volatility surface DataFrame.

+***

 ### `HestonModel` (in `heston_model.py`)

 Represents the Heston stochastic volatility model used for equity-derivatives pricing.
 This class provides: